w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Courses based on this module should:

 * explain how people with disabilities use different screen sizes, screen configurations, breakpoints, and style sheets to identify, distinguish, and process contents
-* explain accessibility requirements for user interface components that relate to color, layout, spacing, position, and flexibility
+* explain accessibility requirements for user interface components that relate to color, layout, spacing, and position

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities identify and distinguish user interface components based on different features, such as color, layout, spacing, position, and flexibility
+* explain how people with disabilities identify and distinguish user interface components based on different features, such as color, layout, spacing, and position
 * design user interfaces with headings, landmarks, text cues, patterns, and icons to supplement information conveyed through color alone
 * design user interfaces with adjustable font sizes and adequate spacing to support readability
 * design user interfaces with appropriate contrast ratios for text, images of text, and controls